2014 Italian Grand Prix: Race

 Massa made his pit stop from third on lap 24, and emerged in fifth.
 Hamilton received instructions for an engine mode change and Rosberg entered the pit lane from the lead on the next lap and handed the lead to Hamilton.
 Bottas made his stop on the same lap and rejoined alongside Vettel on the main straight but was forced wide, allowing Magnussen to pass him.
 Hamilton took his pit stop on the 26th lap and handed back first to teammate Rosberg.
 Bottas also fell behind Pérez but re-passed the latter going into the Rettifilo chicane.
-Hamilton's race engineer Peter Bonnington radioed him to stay at least 2 seconds behind teammate Rosberg and conserve his tyres for an attack later on.
+Hamilton's race engineer Peter Bonnington radioed him to stay at least 2.5 seconds behind teammate Rosberg and conserve his tyres for an attack later on.
 Hamilton was aware from previous experiences earlier in the season that the method to pass a driver was to do so when tyre grip was optimal otherwise it would not have been possible to draw close enough to effect a pass.
 He recorded the fastest lap at that point to move within seven-tenths of a second of his teammate Rosberg by the start of lap 28, causing debate among Mercedes pit lane staff.

 Massa at this point was 12 seconds behind and Bonnington allowed Hamilton to attack earlier than planned.
 Rosberg's front brake temperatures overheated and his attempt to conserve his rear tyres by moving his brake bias towards the front of his car compromised them.
 Hamilton used DRS and as Rosberg applied his brakes, he drove onto the Rettifilo chicane's run-off area and slalomed his way past some obstacles, promoting Hamilton to the lead.
-Alonso's energy recovery system failed, triggering a complete electrical shutdown half a minute later, and stopped at the side of Rettifilo's run-off area to retire for the first time in 2014.
+Alonso's energy recovery system failed, triggering a complete electrical shutdown half a minute later.
+He stopped at the side of Rettifilo's run-off area to retire for the first time in 2014.
 Button attempted to pass Pérez into the Rettifilo chicane but the two narrowly avoided contact.
 Bottas tried to pass Magnussen into the same turn but defensive driving from Magnussen forced Bottas to cut the chicane on lap 31.
 On the 34th lap, Ricciardo turned right and braked later than Räikkönen for ninth into the Rettifilo chicane.